2020PB/police-brutality/all-locations.md

 It is unclear how the protest unfolded, and why the police were advancing on the crowd wearing riot gear; police allege that the protest turned violent and some protesters say that they were tear-gassed or shot at with rubber bullets while peacefully protesting or retreating.
 (See fourth and fifth links.)

-tags: politician, push, shove, pepper-spray, spray
+tags: politician, push, shove, pepper-spray, spray, protestor

 id: va-manassas-1